reubenharry/rhine-bayes-examples/README.md

 In this case, there are two agents (corresponding to the big yellow and green circles).
 Each moves stochastically, but with a bias to move away from the other.
 However, the catch is that each agent doesn't *know* the position of the other, so they have to infer the position from noisy observations and move away from the expectation of that inferred position.

+# How to run

+Build with `stack build`, and run with `stack exec gloss`.
+This will open a window with numbered options, which you can choose on the command line.

 # The code

 The code is written in a *probabilistic programming library* in the functional programming language Haskell.
 The model for the first example looks like this: